 The central message of the movie is very biblical: never let the fear of striking out keep you from playing the game.
 This echoes the only message found in every book of the Bible: “Fear not.”
 Why should we not be afraid?
 Well, because we live in a world created by God who loves us and who has a wonderful plan for our life even when everything seems to be falling apart.

 A CINDERELLA STORY should be used in script classes to help demonstrate good scriptwriting.
 Bravo!
 It’s the perfect complement to SPIDER-MAN 2.

+A CINDERELLA STORY is a story of doing the right thing, counting your blessings, and finding the true rewards of doing so.
+It’s a modern re-telling of the Cinderella fairy tale, starring Hilary Duff as Samantha Montgomery, a high school student who meets who Prince Charming online.
+When her anonymous cybermate turns out to be the high school’s popular, handsome quarterback, Austin Ames, she freaks out and leaves her cellphone behind, just before the clock strikes midnight.
 Wonderfully written, A CINDERELLA STORY keeps getting better and better as it tells the classic story of Cinderella in a contemporary setting.
 This is pretty hard to do, especially since the movie starts off at a high level of good humor and moral fundamentals.
 The jokes stem from the moral premise, the bad is rebuked, and the good is clearly deeper than just superficial.
 The movie extols kindness, love, compassion, decency, and all the cardinal Christian virtues in a positive, winsome, attractive way.
 Hilary Duff has never been better, and Chad Michael Murphy as Austin is also superb.
 Dan Byrd as Samantha’s friend Carter almost steals the movie.
 A CINDERELLA STORY is a must-see movie for all ages.